hyperledger-labs/blockchain-explorer/README.md

 # Configuration

-Please refer [README-CONFIG.md](README-CONFIG.md) for more detail of each configuration.
+Please refer [README-CONFIG.md](README-CONFIG.md) for more detail on each configuration.

 # Logs

-* Please visit the `./logs/console` folder to view the logs relating to console and `./logs/app` to view the application logs and visit the `./logs/db` to view the database logs.
+* Please visit the `./logs/console` folder to view the logs relating to the console and `./logs/app` to view the application logs, and visit the `./logs/db` to view the database logs.

 # Troubleshooting